 Dining in Japan, especially when enjoying Itameshi cuisine, is a cultural experience filled with traditions and customs that enhance the meal.
 Here are some key etiquette and dining customs to observe:

-Chopstick Etiquette: When using chopsticks (hashi), avoid pointing them at others, passing food directly from chopstick to chopstick, or sticking them upright in a bowl of rice.
-Instead, place them across your bowl or on a designated rest when not in use.
+Chopstick Etiquette: When using chopsticks (hashi), avoid pointing them at others, passing food directly from chopstick to chopstick, or sticking them upright in a rice bowl.
+Instead, place them across your bowl or on a designated rest when not used.

 Slurping Noodles: It’s perfectly acceptable to slurp your noodles, especially in the case of ramen.
-Slurping is a sign of appreciation and indicates that you’re enjoying the meal.
+Slurping shows appreciation and indicates that you’re enjoying the meal.

 Soy Sauce Usage: When dipping sushi or sashimi into soy sauce, dip the fish side (neta) rather than the rice side (shari).
 Oversoaking the rice can cause it to fall apart.
 Use soy sauce sparingly to avoid overwhelming the delicate flavors.

-Wasabi Placement: If wasabi isn’t already included in your sushi or sashimi, it’s customary to add a small amount directly to the dish or mix it with soy sauce.
-Refrain from placing a large glob of wasabi directly on top of the fish.
+Wasabi Placement: If wasabi isn’t already included in your sushi or sashimi, adding a small amount directly to the dish or mixing it with soy sauce is customary.
+Refrain from placing a large glob of wasabi directly on the fish.

-Order and Sharing: In a group setting, it’s common to order a variety of dishes and share them family-style.
+Order and Sharing: In a group setting, it’s common to order various dishes and share them family-style.
 Be mindful of portion sizes to ensure everyone gets a taste of each dish.

 Omotenashi (Hospitality): Itameshi dining establishments take pride in their omotenashi, a deep-seated commitment to hospitality.
-You’ll often find attentive service, warm greetings, and a focus on making diners feel welcomed and valued.
+You’ll often find attentive service, warm greetings, and a focus on welcoming and valuing diners.

 Silent Enjoyment: While conversation is encouraged, there are moments of silent appreciation during the meal.
 These moments allow diners to savor the flavors and textures of the dishes.